SherpaMilan/CodeKnights/readme.md

 > ***Node*** would be responsible for acting for the network to conduct concurrent validations of the blockchain to ensure mutual agreement across all nodes.
 >

+#### Day 2 | 19th of Dec
+In attempts to innovate the consensus based verification, we delegated research towards various consensus mechanisms such as Proof-of-Work or Proof-of-Stake.